Indigenous resurgence: History

+Theoretical framework

 Leanne Betasamosake Simpson (2016) explains that the Indigenous resurgence movements were not created to change the current settler colonial system, rather resurgent movements are aiming for a different approach.
 She states that the way forward is to create new, alternative worlds with "profoundly different ways of thinking, organizing, and being because the Indigenous processes that give birth to our collective resurgence are fundamentally non-hierarchical, nonexploitative, nonextractivist, and nonauthoritarian." (pp. 22–23).

 Theorists of Indigenous resurgence define colonialism as the dispossession and the erasure of people, bodies, histories, knowledges, ceremonies, sense of place, and of the land.
 These are replaced with compartmentalized state-imposed definitions of indigeneity and of the land which value individualism and extractive capitalism.

 Indigenous resurgence is defined as an individual's personal change through daily acts of resistance against the constructs and the limitations set by the settler colonialist state; to resist being what is expected and to live, study, work, and act within the Indigenous ways of being.
 This personal act transforms into community acts of revitalization that take into account the collective needs of the community and of the natural world, based on each community's own beliefs and traditional knowledges.

 The acts of resurgence reclaim the Indigenous storyline, a counter-narrative, drawing away from hurt and grief, toward a future of hope.
 Glen Coulthard states that Indigenous resurgence is a movement of nation building and decolonizing through the framework of grounded normativity.
 This framework is defined as place-based solidarity employing Indigenous Knowledges.
 Its practices and procedures are based on reciprocal kin-centric relations among people and with the natural world.
 Grounded Normativity does not engage with the current systems of white supremacy, heteropatriarchy, and capitalism.

-The practice of Indigenous resurgence creates space for radical new ways of community development, engagement, and governance.
-Through mutual support and co-resistance by like-minded individuals and BIPOC (Black, Indigenous, People of Colour) communities, Indigenous resurgence can affect real change in justice, politics, education, organization, mobilization, and governance.
+The practice of Indigenous resurgence creates space for new ways of community development, engagement, and governance.
+Through mutual support and co-resistance by like-minded individuals and BIPOC (Black, Indigenous, People of Colour) communities, Indigenous resurgence can affect change in justice, politics, education, organization, mobilization, and governance.
 The revitalization and regeneration of Indigenous languages, cultural practices, land management, relationship building, spiritual connection, and community solidarity are some of the benefits that the theorists of Indigenous resurgence expect to gain.

-Actions
+Application

 As the lands and customs of Indigenous peoples vary, the actions of each movement may represent the peoples in a variety of ways.
 Taiaiake Alfred and Jeff Corntassel (2005) elaborate that, "There is no concise neat model of resurgence in this way of approaching decolonization and the regeneration of our peoples." (pp. 612) There cannot be a “how-to” manual that can be replicated, each individual and each community should define their own terms based on their real needs and their own knowledges, using measures and practices to protect and to reconnect individuals and communities with the natural world.

 The following actions are examples of Indigenous resurgence movements occurring in Canada.
 The list is not, and may never be, exhaustive.